-where $l_i$ and $r_i$ refer to the left and right auditory periphery output of the ith channel, respectively; $s_i$ refers to the output for the target signal, whereas $n_i$ corresponds to the acoustic interference.
-In computing IID, we use 20 instead of 10 in order to account for the square root operation in peripheral processing.
+where $l_i$ and $r_i$ refer to the left and right auditory periphery output of the ith channel, respectively; $s_i$ refer to the output for the target signal, whereas $n_i$ corresponds to the acoustic interference.
+In computing IID, we use 20 instead of 10 account for the square root operation in the periphery.

-In order to eliminate the multiple peaks in the cross-correlation function for mid- and high-frequency channels, we consider the following strategy.
-We compute the ideal ITD for the target source, $loc_i$ for the ith channel.
-We study deviations from $loc_i$ due to the interferences from other sources.
-Consequently, a local ITD is estimated as the delay $\tau_i^{\max}$ that corresponds to maximum activity in the cross-correlation pattern in the range $[loc_i - \pi, loc_i + \pi]$ .
+In order to eliminate the multiple peaks in the crocorrelation function for mid- and high-frequency chann we consider the following strategy.
+We compute the id ITD for the target source, $loc_i$ for the ith channel.
+We strategistions from $loc_i$ due to the interferences from ot sources.
+Consequently, a local ITD is estimated as the determinant that corresponds to maximum activity in the crocorrelation pattern in the range $[loc_i - \pi, loc_i + \pi]$ .

-ITD and IID undergo relatively smooth changes with the energy ratio in a given frequency channel.
-To capture this relationship, statistics are collected for a given spatial configuration.
-We employ the corpus collected by Cooke [10], which is commonly used in sound separation studies.
-The corpus has 100 mixtures obtained from 10 speech utterances mixed with 10 noise intrusions, encompassing a variety of common acoustic interferences such as telephone ringing, rock music, and other speech.
-Half of the corpus is used for training, and testing is done on the rest of the corpus.
-Fig. 1 displays statistics for a channel with center frequency about 1.5 kHz obtained when the target is presented at $0^{\circ}$ (median plane) and two other sources are active, at -30° and 30°.
-When the information is displayed in the ITD-IID plane, we observe location-based clustering of the binaural cues (Fig. 1C).
+ITD and IID undergo relatively smooth changes v the energy ratio in a given frequency channel.
+In order capture this relationship, statistics are collected for a gi spatial configuration.
+We employ the corpus collected Cooke [10], which is commonly used in sound separat studies.
+The corpus has 100 mixtures obtained from speech utterances mixed with 10 noise intrusion encompassing a variety of common acoustic interferen such as telephone ringing, rock music, and other spee Half of the corpus is used for training, and testing is done the rest of the corpus.
+In Fig. 2 we display statistics for channel with center frequency about 1.5 kHz obtained with the target is presented at 0° (median plane) and two of sources are active, at -30° and 30°.
+When the information displayed in the ITD-IID plane, we observe location-ba clustering of the binaural cues (Fig. 2C).